andrewhu02/cosi-103a/README.md

 * App.js contains the main structure of the app, which uses a React Router to move between pages
 * pages directory contains each page of the website
 * shared directory contains components displayed on multiple pages
+* Testing for React components will run when a pull request is made to main